eclipse/xtext/xtext-website/documentation/21_migrating_from_1_0_x.md

 The grammar language is fully backward compatible.
 You should not have to apply any changes in the primary artifact.
 However, we introduced some additional validation rules that mark inconsistencies in your grammar.
 If you get any warnings in the grammar editor, it should be straight forward to fix them.

-**Tip: You'll learn something about the new features if you compare a freshly created Xtext project based on 1.0.x with a new Xtext project based on 2.0.
-Especially the new fragments in the workflow are a good indicator for useful new features.**
+*Hint: You'll learn something about the new features if you compare a freshly created Xtext project based on 1.0.x with a new Xtext project based on 2.0.
+Especially the new fragments in the workflow are a good indicator for useful new features.*

 ## Take the Shortcut